Projective geometry and the quaternionic Feix-Kaledin construction: Background on projective geometries

 A complex vector bundle $\cE\to S$ with an integrable $\overline{\partial}$-operator defines holomorphic vector bundles $\cE\hp\to S\hp$ and $\cE\am\to S\am$, where $\cE\am=\overline{\theta^*\cE\hp}$, and \textup(omitting pullbacks by $\pip$ and $\pim$\textup) $\cE\hp\ds \cE\am\to \Sc$ is a complexification of $\cE\to S$. \end{prop}

-Suppose that $D$ is a real-analytic affine connection on $S$.
-Since the connection forms of $D$ are given by real-analytic functions, we can holomorphically extend them near $S$ to obtain a holomorphic affine connection $D\cx$ (i.e., it has holomorphic connection forms in holomorphic coordinates) on some complexification $\Sc\sub S\hp\times S\am$.
+Suppose that $D$ is a real-analytic affine connection on $S$, i.e., in real-analytic coordinates, the connection $1$-forms of $D$ are given by real-analytic functions.
+Then, using such coordinates, we can holomorphically extend the connection $1$-forms near $S$ to obtain a holomorphic affine connection $D\cx$ (i.e., it has holomorphic connection forms in holomorphic coordinates) on some complexification $\Sc\sub S\hp\times S\am$.

-Similarly if $\cE\to S$ admits a real-analytic complex connection $\nabla$ compatible with the holomorphic structure, i.e., a complex connection such that $\nabla^{0,1}=\overline{\partial}_{\cE}$, then locally we can complexify the connection (by holomorphic extension of the connection forms) to obtain a complexified connection $\nabla^c$ on $\cE\cx$.
+Similarly if $\cE\to S$ admits a complex connection $\nabla$ which is real-analytic (in a real-analytic trivialization of $\cE$) and compatible with the holomorphic structure on $\cE$ (i.e., $\nabla^{0,1}=\overline{\partial}_{\cE}$), then locally we can complexify the connection (by holomorphic extension of the connection forms) to obtain a complexified connection $\nabla^c$ on $\cE\cx$.